formkit/docs-content/essentials/schema.md

 #### Using `if/then/else` on schema nodes

 You can use the `if/then/else` object anywhere you would normally use a schema node.
-This includes the root schema array, or the `children` property of another schema node.
+This includes the root schema array, or the `children` property of another schema node:

 <example
   name="Schema - conditional object"